City-of-Helsinki/hel-fi-drupal-grants/e2e/README.md

 ### Running tests on your local machine (in the /e2e directory)
 Running tests on your local machine is discouraged and should only be done if running them in a docker container is not an option.
-Might be needed in a situation where a certain feature (such as headed mode) doesn't work on all operating systems when executed via a container.
+This might be needed in a situation where a certain feature (such as headed mode) doesn't work on your operating systems when executing tests via a container.

 To run all tests (this runs all tests defined under the `projects` key in `playwright.config.ts`):
 ```